kpreisser/MouseClickSimulator/README.md

-# Mouse Click Simulator for Toontown Rewritten
+ï»¿# Mouse Click Simulator for Toontown Rewritten

 This is a new implementation of the older **TT Mouse Click Simulator** that is intended to work with Toontown Rewritten.
 It is implemented in C# (.NET 6) and runs on Windows.